amnghd/FIFA_WORLD_CUP_2018_PREDICTION/README.md

 ``week6,7``: ensembling (group work, to stack the models and get the final result)

 ``week8,9``: (optional) writing a notebook and presenting the results

+# Project Progress

+--- Data bases are saved and imported to the notebook as dataframes, Saturday 4/14/2018 , AG